stijn-dejongh/lovecraft_public_domain/raw_converts/soidd.md

 against queer things at the plant.
 Twenty odd years ago one of them disappeared at Innsmouth--never heard of again--and I myself knew George Cole, who went insane down there one night, and had to be lugged away by two men from the Danvers asylum, where he is now.
-He talks of some kind of sound and shrieks things about &lsquo;scaly water-devils'.
+He talks of some kind of sound and shrieks things about "scaly water-devils'.

    "And that makes me think of another of the old stories--about the black reef off the coast.
 Devil's Reef, they call it.
 It's almost above water a good part of